xmnboy/hello-cordova/docs/README.md

 being used to issue this audio alert has no “watch” feature, it is a simple call to a function that generates the audio alert.

-This is an easy function to test out your JavaScript debugging skills.
-You’ll find the function associated with that button inside the `main.js` file in the “hello-cordova” project.
-The specific function you are looking for is called, appropriately, `btnBeep()`.
+This is an easy function to test your JavaScript debugging skills.
+You’ll find the function associated with that button inside the `app.js` file in the “hello-cordova” project.
+The specific function you are looking for is called, appropriately, `app.btnBeep()`.
 It is a very simple function, so there’s not much debugging that can be done, but it will help you get started.

 From the **Emulate** tab, push the “debug” icon in the toolbar (at the upper left of the **Emulate** tab window, see the image above).
 Pushing the “debug”